-The United Kingdom Government has announced that it will be opening a new bespoke Visa route for British Nationals (Overseas), which will be available from 31 January 2021.
-This new option for Hong Kong nationals been announced in light of the recent National Security law which China has now imposed on the people of Hong Kong and in recognition of the long-standing ties the UK has with Hong Kong and its residents.
+The United Kingdom Government has opened a new bespoke Visa route for British Nationals (Overseas), which has been available from 31 January 2021.
+This new option for Hong Kong nationals was announced in light of the recent National Security law which China has now imposed on the people of Hong Kong, and in recognition of the long-standing ties the UK has with Hong Kong and its residents.

 This new Visa will allow individuals to enter or to remain in the UK for an initial period of 30 months, which can then be extended by an extra 30 months, or for a single period of 5 years.

-Those wanting to apply for the Visa will be able to do so from both inside and outside the UK.
-By permitting BN(O) citizens to reside within the UK for 5 years, under the new Visa route, this will allow them to apply for ‘indefinite leave to remain’, with the additional option of applying for British Citizenship once they have retained this status for 12 months.
+Those wanting to apply for the Visa are able to do so from both inside and outside the UK.
+By permitting BN(O) citizens to reside within the UK for 5 years under the new Visa route, this will allow them to apply for indefinite leave to remain’, with the additional option of applying for British Citizenship once they have retained this status for 12 months.

 To be eligible to apply for this Visa route you will need to show or provide various pieces of information;

 - BN(O) status – You don’t need valid a BN(O) passport to show this and you won’t need to request a new passport if it’s expired or has been lost.